 Global economies have experienced elevated inflation which could curtail levels of economic activity, including in the Company's primary production markets.
 During the recent past, the Company experienced higher commodity, freight and energy costs, as well as wage pressures related to labour shortages in some markets.
-Inflationary pressures are expected to continue in 2024 and would likely be exacerbated by shortages or disruptions to inputs required for automotive production, including semiconductor chips, steel and aluminum.
+Inflationary pressures are expected to continue in 2025 and would likely be exacerbated by shortages or disruptions to inputs required for automotive production, or by imposition of tariffs on automobiles, automotive parts, or inputs such as steel and aluminum.
 Tier One Suppliers may also experience price increases or surcharges from sub-suppliers in connection with the inflationary pressures they face.
 The inability to offset inflationary price increases through continuous improvement actions, price increases to our customers or modifications to our own products or otherwise, could have an adverse effect on the Company's profitability.
 OEM customers may also experience inflationary pressure due to wage or other price increases and attempt to pass the increase on to its supply base, including the Company, which may have an adverse effect on the Company's profitability.